axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - Introduced new ``Task ID``, ``Task Name``, ``Case ID`` and ``Case Name`` filter in the Portal full task list and case list.

 - Introduced the ``Process Viewer`` page, user can get the visual viewer of the process start.
 See details :ref:`Show Process Viewer <how-to-show-process-viewer>`

-- Removed the PortalStyle project.
-The CMS in PortalStyle has been moved to PortalKit.

 - Introduced the ``Formatting language setting`` to format values, for example the decimal separator is displayed differently in different regions of the world.